zianglih/OoO-Processor-Report/README.md

 Note as we have a notion of sub-systems, a lot of modules are actually hierarchical.
 We wrote test bench and debug such modules from bottom up.

+### Hierarchy Test

+We test the module in hierarchy way before runing the integrate test to verify the interaction of closely coupled module and manually control when necessary.
+For example for the fetch stage, we test it with multiple combination (fake mem + icache + fetch unit, real mem + icache + fetch, real mem + icache + fetch + instruction buffer).

 ### Integrate Test

 The integrate test is done by running provided test programs on the assembled pipeline.